-Materiality €281,000 (2021: € 280,000) Benchmark applied 0.5% of the total assets (2021: 0.5% of the total assets) Explanation We determined the materiality for Palmboomen Cultuur Maatschappij Mopoli (Palmeraies De Mopoli) N.V. based on the total assets of the company.
+Materiality €430,000(2022: € 281,000) Benchmark applied 0.75% of the total assets (2022: 0.5% of the total assets) Explanation We determined materiality based on our understanding of the company's business and our perception of the financial information needs of users of the financial statements.
 The company is a holding company indirectly investing in agro industry projects.
 We consider the total assets to be a suitable basis, as the company has limited business activities.
+In current year we have increased the percentage of the benchmark applied in comparison to the period ended 30 June 2023 due to new insights.